oalpay/petit_gcp/README.md

     gcp_app_send_telemetry(client, "topic_love", "1");
 }

-/* return your applications state, this callback will be called periodically and state will be sent to gcp if only there is a change from the previous call */ static void app_get_state_callback(gcp_app_handle_t client, gcp_app_state_handle_t state, void *user_context) {
+/* add your applications state and forget about it.
+This callback will be called periodically with an empty state object.
+If there is a change from the previos call your new state will be sent to GCP IoT state topic */ static void app_get_state_callback(gcp_app_handle_t client, gcp_app_state_handle_t state, void *user_context) {
     ESP_LOGI(TAG, "[app_get_state_callback]");